Savannah’s parks and especially, its squares, are an integral and unmissable part of the city’s historic landscape.

 Besides the fountain and several monuments, Forsyth Park has a small fragrant garden and a visitor center.
 It is the venue for numerous festivals and special events each year, including a weekly farmers market.

 This small, narrow park, running alongside the northern edge of eastern East Bay Street (see on map), is an ideal spot to sit and relax or picnic near to Savannah’s River Street and shopping district.
 Steps and a steep cobbled roadway lead down from the park to the river.

 Emmet Park is named for the Irish Nationalist Robert Emmet (1778-1803).
 Since the mid 19th century, many of Savannah’s Irish-heritage residents who worked on the city’s docks and wharves and lived on its eastern side, near the river, used this small space for recreation.

 Over the years, Emmet Park was variously known as Bay Street Green, being a continuation of the grassed area running along most of Bay Street, and Irish Green, after its patrons and nearby residents.
 The city officially recognized the space as a park in 1902, when it was given its current name.

 Emmet Park still retains its place in Savannah’s Irish culture.
-A Celtic Cross commemorates Georgia’s people of Irish descent, and the annual Tara Feis, a family-focused Irish festival, is held in March as part of Savannah’s St Patrick’s Day celebrations.
+A Celtic Cross commemorates Georgia’s people of Irish descent, and the Tara Feis, a family-focused Irish festival, was until recently held in March as part of Savannah’s St Patrick’s Day celebrations.

 Daffin Park is the third – and at 80 acres the largest – of Savannah’s historically-important parks.
 It forms part of the Daffin Park-Parkside Place Historic District, located somewhat southeast of the the city’s main Historic District (see on map).
 The park is named for Philip D Daffin, Chairman of the Park and Tree Commission for much of the Commission’s first three decades.